 Section 16, Other Information, includes the date of preparation or last revision.

-I am required to keep SDSs in the lab?
+- Am I required to keep SDSs in my workplace?

 At Rutgers, SDSs should be available for all chemicals that are present at your location.
 You can bookmark SDSs on a computer that everyone has access to (See manufacturer's links below).
 Laboratories using Particularly Hazardous Substances should have a paper copy of the SDS on hand at all times.